-Afghanistan is entering a new phase, with ongoing talks offering an opportunity for peace and stability after years of conflict.
-As the government and the Taliban negotiate peace, questions remain regarding the future of gender equality and minority rights in the country.
+With ongoing talks on peace and stability after years of conflict, Afghanistan entered a new phase.
+As the government and the Taliban negotiated peace, questions remained regarding the future of gender equality and minority rights in the country.
 What will it take to ensure long-term security without compromising on the rights of women and minorities in Afghanistan?
 How do the effects of the COVID-19 pandemic impact the ability to sustain democratic institutions in the country?

-Building upon their longstanding partnership to promote women’s rights in Afghanistan, the Atlantic Council’s South Asia Center and the George W. Bush Institute invite you to join us on October 28 at 8:00 A.M.
-(EDT) / 4:30 P.M.
-(Kabul) for a virtual conversation with First Lady of Afghanistan Rula Ghani and former First Lady of the United States Laura Bush on these issues and to lend their insight into what will need to be done to ensure an equitable and inclusive peace.
+Building upon their longstanding partnership to promote women’s rights in Afghanistan, the Atlantic Council’s South Asia Center and the George W. Bush Institute hosted a virtual conversation with First Lady of Afghanistan Rula Ghani and former First Lady of the United States Laura Bush on these issues and to lend their insight into what will need to be done to ensure an equitable and inclusive peace.

-This live event is part of the Atlantic Council’s #ACFrontPage event series, a new ideas platform spotlighting global leaders who are championing constructive solutions to global challenges.
-To participate, please register below.
-Once you have registered, you will receive a confirmation email with information on how to join.
-To ask a question during the Q&A section, please use #ACFrontPage on Twitter.
+This live event was part of the Atlantic Council’s #ACFrontPage event series, an ideas platform spotlighting global leaders who are championing constructive solutions to global challenges.

 H.E.
 Rula Ghani